gedw99/goPocJsonSchemaForm/README.md

 So when your DB structure changes, the GUI changes with it automatically.

+## Status

+It works now.

+Real time, matching the system to a DB Schema is an idea.
+Then we can built providers for different Storages systems and reflect off them at runtime.
+Its Schema CDC essentiailly.
+Data CDC will be added so that the GUI is real time Collaboritive using SSE and NATS.

 ## Generation or Refection at Design Time or Runtime ?

 Take your pick..